Your guide for gift giving holidays this season

 The Maccabees

 Another holiday for gift giving is Chanukkah (pronounced HAN-u-kah).
-This is a Jewish holiday that celebrates an event that took place long ago; it takes place over eight days sometime between in November to December, depending on the date alignments with the Jewish calendar.
+This is a Jewish holiday that celebrates an event that took place long ago; it takes place over eight days sometime in December each year, depending on the date alignments with the Jewish and Julian (standard) calendars.

 According to the legend, in the years around 160 BCE, there was tumult involving the Maccabees.
-The Maccabees were the family Mattathias who refused to eat meat sacrificed to Greek gods.
+The Maccabees were the family of Mattathias, the man who refused to eat the meat sacrificed to Greek gods.

-In his rebellion — he killed the man who tried to make him eat the pagan meats — Mattiathias fought the Hellenization of the Hebrews who lived in Judea which led to Antiochus IV to attempt to crush them.
+In his rebellion, he killed the man who tried to make him eat the pagan meats.
+Mattiathias sought to fight the Hellenization of the Hebrews who lived in Judea.
+This led the Green ruler Antiochus IV to attempt to crush them.

 In the siege of Jerusalem, the Hebrews ran out of oil for their lamps.
 But when they lit the menorah, the oil — that should’ve only lasted a few hours — lasted for eight nights.
 And this is what Chanukkah celebrates — the miracle of the oil burning is accredited to their god.

 Once again, it was during the 19th century when gifts became a part of celebration in which gifts and money are given for each of the eight nights.
-Sometime in the 1800s, parents shifted from giving their children gifts and money to give to their teachers to the children keeping the gifts and money for themselves.
+Sometime in the 1800s, parents shifted from giving gifts and money to their children’s teachers to the children keeping the gifts and money for themselves.

 Click here on resources regarding where and when to celebrate Chanukkah.